treeman/jonashietala/posts/2021-06-03-the-t-34-keyboard-layout.markdown

 # The layout

 On to the actual layout then.
-Illustrations are inspired by [the darnest thing][daily-beakl].
+Illustrations are inspired by [the darnedest thing][daily-beakl].

 ![Legend](/images/t-34/legend.png)